-As a recent study by IBM points out, the CIO plays a vital role in developing and creating a mobile enterprise.
+As a study by IBM points out, the CIO plays a vital role in developing and creating a mobile enterprise.
 In fact, the survey results indicated that CIOs were often the primary decision-makers for four out of five areas of strategic mobile activities (with the CFO taking the primary role for leading funding efforts).

 The following are four things a CIO needs to do to create a mobile enterprise:

 In order to execute a mobile strategy effectively, organizations need to have a strong governance program in place.
 CIOs can lead these efforts by enlisting participation from cross-functional departments, such as marketing, human resources, finance, accounting and IT.

 When a comprehensive governance team works to guide mobile strategy, all lines of business can have input in strategic planning.
 This type of setup can help determine the best way to allocate limited mobile resources.
 A strong governance program can also improve the integration of mobile technologies with other organizational digital strategies and allow the organization to act in a more coordinated, agile manner based on insights from lines of business who are more closely connected to the customer than engineers and IT employees.

 2. Set priorities

 In the IBM study, CIOs were categorized as primarily responsible for setting organizational priorities for mobile initiatives.
 A strong governance program, which gives all lines of business a voice and evaluates mobile initiatives against strategic organizational goals, can help CIOs manage this process and prioritize in a manner that fuels innovation while meeting business needs.